francelwebdev/francelwebdev/README.md

-# Hi, I'm Francel AMAMOO,
+# Hi, I'm Francel AMAMOO

-I'm a self-taught full stack web developer passionate about web and mobile development and also chatbots development.
+I'm a self-taught full-stack web developer passionate about web and mobile development and also chatbots development.

-I build GraphQL or REST APIs as a back-end for a VueJS front-end application.
+I build GraphQL APIs or REST APIs as a back-end for a VueJS front-end application.

 During my career, I have done a lot of back-end with the Ruby language and the Ruby on Rails framework.
-I learned a lot of things and also experimented with other languages and frameworks.
+I learned a lot of things about web development and also experimented with other languages and frameworks like Python/Django, Elixir/Phoenix, and (PHP/Laravel which I very hate to work with).

-Over the past few months I have written a lot more JavaScript and TypeScript as it allows me to use the same language on both client and server side and to be proficient in JavaScript.
+Over the past few months I have written a lot more JavaScript and TypeScript as it allows me to use the same language on both client and server side and to be proficient in JavaScript as Ruby language.

-I am also learning to create a mobile application with the Ionic Vue and Vue Quasar frameworks.

 For me, the tools (the programming language and the framework) must make me productive to quickly build (in a few hours) functional prototypes and complete applications in a few days.

-### Programming Languages and Tools I use every days
+### Programming Languages and Tools I use every days.

-#### Client side.
+#### Client side and Mobile.

 <p>
   <img src ="./images/html-5.svg" alt="HTML5 logo" width="4%" title='HTML5'/>